annaboomsma/Project_Tech/README.md

 ## Project description

-The goal of this project is to learn the  about web development.
-Working with backend aswell as frontend and at the same time learning about github and their flow.
+The goal of this project is to learn about web development.
+We are working as backend aswell as frontend developer and learning about github and their flow.

 Check out the WIKI for my weekly process of project tech!